+Icon Meaning

-- Add a variable/variable set.
+4 Add a variable/variable set.

-- Delete variable/variable set.
+·× Delete variable/variable set.

-- Nename variable set.
+1 Rename variable set.

-- Convert variable to script.
+= Convert variable to script.

-- Convert script variable to a plain variable.
+• Convert script variable to a plain variable.

-- Display variable usage.
+4 Display variable usage.

-- 5 Default value for restoring the selected variable.
+5 Default value for restoring the selected variable.

 Icon Meaning Fixes Shows patches with fixes.
 Optional features Shows all patches for optional features.
-8 Shows all patches that are cannot be applied to the synchronization project.
-0 Shows all patches that are already applied to the synchronization project.
+8 Shows all patches that are cannot be applied to the synchronization project. ⊘ Shows all patches that are already applied to the synchronization project.

-Table 11: Meaning of icons in the error log
+Table 11: Meaning of icons in the log

+Icon Meaning

-- !
+!
 Logs all critical error messages.
-(Severity level = Fatal) - Logs all information.
-(Severity level = Info) - Logs all warnings.
-(Severity level = Warning) - Logs all error messages.
-(Severity level = error) - Logs debugger output.
+(Info level Fatal)

+0 Logs all information.
+(Info level Info)

+1 Logs all warnings.
+(Info level Warning)

+Icon Meaning

+8 Logs all error messages.
+(Info level Error)

+4 Logs debugger output.
 This setting should only be used for testing.
-(Severity level = Debug)
+(Info level Debug)

-Icon Meaning

 Logs highly detailed information.
 This setting should only be used for analysis purposes.
 The log file quickly becomes large and cumbersome.
-(Severity level = Trace)
+(Info level Trace)

 T Adds a custom filter condition.

-T K Deletes filter condition.
+T 2: Deletes filter condition.

 Q Searches for term.

 Q Searches next term.

-≨ Marks all messages with a specific term.
+S Marks all messages with a specific term.

 Buffer size Sets the message buffer size.
 The buffer's level is displayed next to the field.

 W Deletes the buffer contents.

 Stops logging.

 Starts logging.

 Saves log to file.

 Specifies which column are displayed in the error log.

 Copies selected messages to the clipboard.

-2 Opens the error log with a text editor.
+3 Opens the error log with a text editor.